 - Work with businesses to find sustainable solutions and build on our education programmes to empower local community champions to promote behavioural changes towards plastic usage.

 We will be working with a number of scientists, NGO representatives, local authorities, conservation managers, educators and business owners to share ideas and help formulate a five year action plan.
-In addition to this, we will be running risk analyses to determine which species are most impacted by plastics and carrying out beach surveys to look at plastic accumulation rates across the Islands.
+In addition to this, we will be running risk analyses to determine which species are most impacted by plastics, such as marine iguanas and sea birds, and carrying out beach surveys to look at plastic accumulation rates across the Islands.

 Having teamed up with local organisations and community groups, including Grupo Eco Cultural Organizado (GECO) (read more about this partnership here), GCT is seeking to promote responsible plastic usage on all four inhabited islands through an outreach and education programme.
 In addition to this, as part of GCT’s tourism strategy, we are working alongside tour operators in the UK and boat owners in Galapagos to promote responsible tourism practices, including reducing plastic consumption on the Islands.